 Sometimes the people we love most and, those who love us, can get into a downward spiral in our relationships.
+We can feel them slipping away in spite of effort to connect better with them on an emotional level.
 In such instances instead of love being shared, love is often being drained and eroded.

 The person in question may well have been someone we could not wait to spend time with and now we’re happier being away from them.

 Navigating other people’s minds and hearts is a significant challenge for everyone.
 Today’s frantic, short-attention-span world makes connection harder still.

 Below are five tips to help you foster a stronger, better connections with those you love.
 They will aid you in good times and during those moments when you want to turn around and scream (hopefully to a wall or in a park!).

 #1: Breath and mantra

 Two common reactions that often take place when negative feelings show up in relationships are:

 - Emotional highjacking.
 This is where we feel taken over by the emotion because we feel hurt or disrespected in some way.
 We may yell, shout, get angry, or want to have it out with the other person right there and then.